AndyZHENG0715/hko-signal8-validation/README.md

 For personal and educational use.
 No warranty provided.

-**Note**: This is an independent educational research project.
-It is not affiliated with or endorsed by the Hong Kong Observatory.
+**Note**: Independent educational research project.
+Not affiliated with or endorsed by the Hong Kong Observatory.

 ---